 However, as a society we need to question the mindset that heaps all sorts of burdens on women—in the words of Pandey herself: “In rural India, women do their household and work related to their livelihood in pregnancy during the near days of delivery and after giving birth they take care of the child and also manage their work and household.”

 This is precisely the situation which we need to reform, and make men more accountable for their responsibilities towards family and childcare, rather than persist in putting an ever growing burden on women alone.

 Let’s stop judging women and judge and question skewed systems instead.

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

-Zehra Naqvi is a journalist who has been writing for a decade on gender, literature
+Zehra is an independent journalist who has been writing for a decade on gender, read more...

 Stay updated with our Weekly Newsletter or Daily Summary - or both!